-State Checklist Selected The practitioners have selected a well-formed method from the methods and practices infrastructure.
-The practitioners have fulfilled the required competencies specified in the method practices guides.
-Adapted The practitioners have analyzed the stakeholder needs and conditions of the software project.
-The practitioners have adapted the selected method.
-Each of the practices of the method has been instantiated as work units planned to be executed during the software project.
-Ready to Begin The method has at least one practice instance in Can Start state.The method and the practitioners are ready to begin the work.
+State Checklist Selected • The practitioners have selected a well-formed method from the methods and practices infrastruc- ture. • The practitioners have fulfilled the required competencies specified in the method practices guides.
+Adapted • The practitioners have analyzed the stakeholder needs and conditions of the software project. • The practitioners have adapted the selected method. • Each of the practices of the method has been instantiated as work units planned to be executed during the software project.
+Ready to Begin The method has at least one practice instance in Can Start state. • The method and the practitioners are ready to begin the work.
 In Progress • The practitioners are applying the method.
-Progress Snapshot The practitioners are analyzing the method execution context.The practitioners are discussing and taking decisions about the work continuation as it was planned or if the method requires an adaptation.
-Cancelled The practitioners have stopped permanently the method execution.
-The associated items of the method have been quit.
-The result has not been produced.
-Finished The practitioners have finalized their work.The practitioners have produced a result that can be delivered.
+Progress • The practitioners are analyzing the method execution context.
+Snapshot • The practitioners are discussing and taking decisions about the work continuation as it was planned or if the method requires an adaptation.